Saqlain0911/iac-aws-terraform-ansible/README.md

 ## Project Overview

-This project demonstrates a **production-style DevOps workflow** by implementing **Infrastructure as Code (IaC) on AWS cloud**.
+This project demonstrates a **production-style DevOps workflow** by implementing **Infrastructure as Code (IaC) on the AWS cloud**.
 Terraform is used to provision modular cloud infrastructure, while Ansible automates server configuration, enabling a fully automated, repeatable, and end-to-end web server deployment from network provisioning to application-ready configuration.

 ## Core Design Principles